Stéphane de Gérando: Biography

 Stéphane de Gérando was born in L'Haÿ-les-Roses in France into a family with historical ties to France and Hungary.
 He studied classical music from the age of 7 in France (conservatories of Saint-Brieuc, Rennes, Paris).
 At the Conservatoire national supérieur de musique de paris, he was the pupil of Alain Bancquart in composition, Michel Philippot in analysis, Gérard Grisey in orchestration, Guy Reibel and Laurent Cuniot in electroacoustics, Tristan Murail in computer music and Philippe Manoury (IRCAM).
 In the third cycle, he follows the master classes of Pierre Boulez, Karlheinz Stockhausen, Franco Donatoni, Emmanuel Nunes, Henri Dutilleux.
-In the field of research, his research dissertations are directed by Hugues Dufourt (DEA), Ivanka Stoïanova and Horacio Vaggione (PhD), Pierre Abert Castanet (Habitation à diriger les recherches).
+In the field of research, his research dissertations are directed by Hugues Dufourt (DEA), Ivanka Stoïanova and Horacio Vaggione (PhD, Contingence et déterminisme procedural appliqués à la synthèse sonore informatique et l'écriture musicale (ISBN 2-284-00761-9), Pierre Abert Castanet (in French "Habitation à diriger les recherches", La création musicale en question, 2 volumes, 800 pages, published under the name of L'oeuvre musicale contemporaine à l'épreuve du concept, ISBN 978-2-296-56283-7).

 Gérando was pedagogical director of a higher education centre (CEFEDEM Aquitaine became PESMD Bordeaux Nouvelle-Aquitaine) which prepares future territorial officials for the Diplôme d'Etat in France (2000–2005), president of the International Institute for Innovation, Artistic Creation and Research since 2006.
 He was also director of the training centre for intervening musicians (CFMI 2009–2011), arts department of the UFR of the University of Strasbourg.
 Since 1998, he has taught composition, real-time images and algorithmic sound creation (Paris).